Nicolet Bankshares Inc. – Consenus Indicates Potential 16.9% Upside

-Nicolet Bankshares Inc. with ticker code (NCBS) now have 4 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 65 and 55 with the average target price sitting at 62.
-Now with the previous closing price of 53.05 this is indicating there is a potential upside of 16.9%.
-The 50 day MA is 57.01 and the 200 day moving average is 67.5.
-The market capitalisation for the company is $553m.
-You can visit the company’s website by visiting: http://www.nicoletbank.com
+Nicolet Bankshares Inc. found using ticker (NCBS) have now 4 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The target price ranges between 65 and 55 calculating the mean target price we have 60.25.
+With the stocks previous close at 51.53 this is indicating there is a potential upside of 16.9%.
+There is a 50 day moving average of 54.84 and the 200 day moving average is 67.06.
+The market capitalisation for the company is $532m.
+Find out more information at: http://www.nicoletbank.com

 Nicolet Bankshares operates as the holding company for Nicolet National Bank that provides commercial and retail banking services for businesses and individuals.
 The company accepts checking, savings, and money market accounts; various certificates of deposit; and individual retirement accounts.
 It also offers commercial loans, including commercial, industrial, and business loans and lines of credit; owner-occupied commercial real estate loans; agricultural (AG) production and AG real estate loans; commercial real estate investment real estate loans; construction and land development loans; residential real estate loans, such as residential first lien mortgages, junior lien mortgages, home equity loans, lines of credit, and residential construction loans; and consumer loans.
 In addition, the company provides cash management, international banking, personal brokerage, safe deposit boxes, and trust and fiduciary services, as well as wealth management and retirement plan services.
 Further, it offers mortgage refinancing; online services, such as commercial, retail, and trust online banking; automated bill payment, mobile banking deposits and account access, remote deposit capture, and telephone banking services; and other services consisting of wire transfers, debit cards, credit cards, pre-paid gift cards, direct deposits, and official bank checks.
 Additionally, the company provides investment strategy and transactional services to financial institutions.
 As of December 31, 2018, it operated 38 branches located in northeast and central Wisconsin, as well as in Menominee, Michigan.
 The company was formerly known as Green Bay Financial Corporation and changed its name to Nicolet Bankshares in March 2002.
 Nicolet Bankshares was founded in 2000 and is headquartered in Green Bay, Wisconsin.